openimagingdata/CDEStaging/report_representation/negative_statements.md

 ## Lung

+- Decreased lingular opacity (5:240) and subpleural left lower lobe opacity (5:234).
+New 4 mm left upper lobe nodules (5:93,197).
+A few calcified granulomas.
+No new suspicious nodule or consolidation.
+The central airways are clear.

+- Unchanged 4 mm nodule in the super segment of the right lower lobe (series 7 image 174).
+The airways are clear.

+- no evidence of new or growing pulmonary nodules.

+- Decreased groundglass and consolidative opacities in the left lower lobe with near complete resolution of the previously described associated left lower lobe peribronchial wall thickening and endobronchial mucous plugging.
+Decreased peribronchial nodularity in the right middle lobe (7:254).

+- No endotracheal lesions are apparent.
+No endobronchial lesions are seen.
+No pulmonary nodules.

+- Unchanged mild biapical pleural-parenchymal scarring.
+Unchanged solid noncalcified 2 mm nodule in the right upper lobe (303:190) since 12/2021.
+There are no new or enlarging pulmonary nodules.

 - No significant change in number, size and appearance of pulmonary metastasis.
 No new superimposed consolidation.
 The airways are clear.

 - Unchanged multiple pulmonary nodules including a 18 mm cavitary nodule in the left lower lobe (5:293), a 11 mm right lower lobe cavitary nodule (5:282) and a 16mm right upper lobe nodule (5:272).
 Patent central airways.